-Why I ditched my fancy skincare routine for these CeraVe products
+I ditched my fancy skincare routine for these CeraVe products

-From seven products down to three
+From seven products down to just three CeraVe products

 I’m a product fanatic.
 It’s the novelty of breaking open a new seal, dipping a pinky finger into the untouched creamy oasis of a perfectly brand new product, and waiting enraptured to see how it’ll transform some area of me.
 And my job as a beauty journalist has both boosted and lessened my obsession, to the point where I’m either in the depths of product fatigue or bursting with excitement at the unopened packages before me on my desk.
 Being able to try endless new products meant I quickly built up a very expensive luxury skincare routine, which I would eventually swap for mostly one brand: CeraVe.